retro16/acsi2stm/doc/gemdrive.md

 * Can be combined with a normal hard drive or a floppy drive.
 * Fully supports medium swap.
 * Everything that runs on Hatari GEMDOS drives should run on GemDrive.
+* Imitates GEMDOS much more closely than Hatari, especially weird error codes.
+  It is even closer to TOS than EmuTOS in some unimportant areas.

 Limitations